kjmears/kjmears.github.io/_posts/2014-09-14-using-jekyll-data-files.markdown

 ---

-On this site I created a page where I list all the talks, videos, presentations I've done sketchotes of order by the people in them.
+On this site I created a [page][speakers] where I list all the talks, videos, presentations I've done sketchotes in order by the people in them.

 It took me a while to work out how to do it using Jekyll data files so I thought I'd write it up in case any other novices like me might find it helpful.The basic principle is that I have two data files `events.yml` and `speakers.yml` and combine them to display the information I want.